 Household is a broader term that includes additional people who, with the HACDB's permission, live in a public housing unit, such as live-in aides, foster children, and foster adults.

 3-I.C.
+FAMILY BREAKUP AND REMAINING MEMBER OF TENANT FAMILY

+Family Breakup

-FAMILY BREAKUP AND REMAINING MEMBER OF TENANT FAMILY Family Breakup members of an assisted family continue to receive assistance if the family breaks up:
+Except under the following conditions, the HACDB has discretion to determine which members of an assisted family continue to receive assistance if the family breaks up: